jsohlendorff/continuous_time_LTMLE/article.typ

 To illustrate the applicability of our methods, we applied them to Danish registry data emulating a target trial in diabetes research.
+The dataset consisted of $n=15,937$ patients from the Danish registers who
+// Anders comment: I think we need to introduce all the clinical
+// abbreviations, DPP4, SGLT2, HbA1c
-The dataset consisted of $n=15,937$ patients from the Danish registers who redeemed a prescription for either DPP4 inhibitors or SGLT2 inhibitors between 2012 and 2022.
+redeemed a prescription for either DPP4 inhibitors or SGLT2 inhibitors between 2012 and 2022.
 The emulated target trial specifies two regimes for each patient.
 One is to start treatment with DPP4 inhibitors and do not add or switch to SGLT2 inhibitors during follow-up.
 The other with SGLT2 inhibitors is defined analogously.
+// Anders comment: Hm, okay, so this is a little bit unclear, because
+// that is not what we are estimating when using LTMLE.
+Are the many
+// subject which have more than 20 events within 3.5 years?
+If not, we
+// could say that we are estimating sustained treatment without
+// reference to this thing about "the first 20 registrations".
-We are interested on the effect of enforcing treatment for the 20 first events/registrations and the outcome of interest is all-cause mortality within 1260 days (approximately 3.5 years) of follow-up.
+We are interested on the effect of enforcing treatment for the 20 first events/registrations and the outcome of interest is all-cause mortality within 1260 days (approximately 3.5 years) of follow-up. // Anders comment: delete "of follow-up".

 At baseline (time zero), patients were required to have redeemed such a prescription and to have an HbA1c measurement recorded prior to their first prescription redemption.